Canon T2i vs Sony A7S II

 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T2i does not provide wifi capability.

-Both the T2i and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the A7S II have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the A7S II was followed by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T2i and A7S II can be found, respectively, in the Canon T2i Manual (free pdf) or the online Sony A7S II Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T2i or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.